-Note: W marks external links to relevant Wikipedia articles.
+Note: links with dashed underline lead to Wikipedia articles.
 You can find places on maps, clicking coordinates in Wikipedia articles.

 |The FT-B with its designer Tadeusz Tański – note a small size.|

 |A sideview with a retouched background (note different camouflage patterns).|

 |A newspaper photograph of the armoured Ford (visible is a number - unfortunately, undecipherable).|

 |Ford FT-B cross-section according to designer's plans. (they had no headlight mounted, though). |

 The armoured car Ford, also known as FT-B, model 1920 or Ford Tf-C, was the first armoured vehicle constructed and built in series in Poland.
 It was designed by civil engineer Tadeusz Tański, working in automobile section of Ministry of Military Affairs, on his own initiative in June 1920.
 At that moment, Poland was at war with the Soviet Russia, and the Soviet army had just launched a major offensive in Ukraine, repelling Polish and allied Ukrainian armies and soon threatening Warsaw.
 The 1st Cavalry Army (Konarmia) of Semyon Budyonny broke through the front, and a need of armoured cars to counter fast cavalry moves became apparent.
 The Polish Army had 120 Renault FT tanks then (constituting the fourth biggest armoured power in the world at that time), but these slow tanks were poorly suited to manoeuvre operations.
 On the other hand, Poland had few armoured cars, all coming from war booties, dispersed through frontline units.